typelevel/doobie/modules/docs/src/main/tut/docs/17-FAQ.md

 ## How do I set the chunk size for streaming results?

 By default streams constructed with the `sql` interpolator are fetched `Query.DefaultChunkSize` rows at a time (currently 512).
-If you wish to change this chunk size you can use `processWithChunkSize` for queries, and `withGeneratedKeysWithChunkSize` for updates that return results.
+If you wish to change this chunk size you can use `streamWithChunkSize` for queries, and `withGeneratedKeysWithChunkSize` for updates that return results.

 ## My Postgres domains are all type checking as DISTINCT!
 How can I get my Yolo tests to pass?